 Buffalo in Murchison Falls NP

 Rwanda is less established as a stand-alone safari destination, but it has a few very good off-the-beaten-track gems worth tagging onto your gorilla trek.
-Most notable are Akagera National Park, a scenic Big Five savannah park, and Nyungwe National Park, a montane rainforest, which is home to 13 primate species, including chimpanzees.
+Most notable are Akagera National Park, a scenic Big Five savannah park, and Nyungwe National Park, a highland rainforest, which is home to 13 primate species, including trackable chimpanzees.

-Rwanda Tours
+1,311 Uganda Tours404 Rwanda Tours

 Comparison 8: Best Time to Go